oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ### About Oracle Cloud Infrastructure Marketplace Stacks

 We will be using resource manager stacks available on the Oracle Cloud Infrastructure (OCI) Marketplace to deliver the templates.
+In this lab, we will deploy *Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones* and *Oracle E-Business Suite: Network Admin Stack for Landing Zones*.

 ### Objectives